jaysylvester/model-citizen/README.md

+# Outdated, do not use

+model-citizen hasn't been updated to align with the latest version of [citizen](https://github.com/jaysylvester/citizen) and doesn't serve as a valid reference or example of a citizen application.
+Do not use until updated.

+Original readme:

 This is a responsive web site template built with [citizen](https://github.com/jaysylvester/citizen), including a basic Gulp and Sass build.
 Feel free to overengineer and overcomplicate as your ego and/or manager requires.

 # Instructions